Prologue

 A Touch of Monolith

 Kubrick takes us back in time when we were unable to separate ourselves from the man-ape condition.
-At the beginning of the movie, the evolutionary process seems to be on the verge of extinction, and other species were smart enough to hunt better than us.
+The evolutionary process seems to be on the verge of extinction, and other species were smart enough to hunt better than us.

 So what was the main issue with our evolutionary process that Kubrick had to go back in time?
 I think it has to do with intelligence.
 In the scene when human-ape, we call this character “Moon-Watcher” (Clarke, 23), wakes up and sees the black monolith.
 At first sight, they are scared, but gradually they all gather around the monolith and want to touch the surface of the slab.
 The touch of monolith awakened us; the contact with the extraterrestrial separates us from the human-ape condition.
 We borrowed intelligence from a superior in the form of a monolith.